 Are you looking for more multiplication resources?
 Check out these products on Teachers Pay Teachers!

-If you’re looking for a practice worksheet about multiplying using a number line, click on the download button.
+If you’re looking for a practice worksheet about multiplying using a number line, join our mailing list below.